maurodore/maurodore/README.md

 Outside of tech, I’m into cooking, running & swimming 🏃‍♂️🏊‍♂️.

 #### 🚀 Short story about me
-* 🏝️ Born in the island of Sardinia
+* 🏝️ Born in Sardinia
 * 🎓 **BSc in Computer Science** – University of Cagliari 🇮🇹
 * 💻 **Full Stack Developer** at Accenture
 * 🎓 **MSc in Artificial Intelligence** – University of Bologna 🇮🇹